Jñāna yoga

-The jñāna yoga is a spiritual practice that pursues knowledge with questions such as "who am I, what am I" among others.
+Jñāna yoga is a spiritual practice that pursues knowledge through questions such as 'Who am I?' and 'What am I?' among others.
 The practitioner studies usually with the aid of a guru, meditates, reflects, and reaches liberating insights on the nature of one's own Self (Atman, soul) and its relationship to the metaphysical concept called Brahman in Hinduism.
 The jñāna-mārga ideas are discussed in ancient and medieval era Hindu scriptures and texts such as the Upanishads and the Bhagavad Gita.

 Etymology

-Jñāna, sometimes transcribed as gyaan, means "knowledge" in Sanskrit.
-The root jñā- is cognate to English know, as well as to the Greek γνώ- (as in γνῶσις gnosis).
-Its antonym is ajñāna "ignorance".
+Jnana, sometimes transcribed as gyaan or gnan, means "knowledge" in Sanskrit.
+The root jna- is cognate to the English know, as well as to the Greek γνώ- (as in γνῶσις gnosis).
+Its antonym is ajnana "ignorance".